-The old claim that a dog is one’s best friend is validated through historical records, be it art, folklore or books.
+The old claim that a dog and a man are the best of friend is validated by numerous records, be it art, history, folklore or books.
 Yet it requires no proof to anyone lucky enough to enjoy the company of a dog in modern day’s society.
 The stories and the inspiration behind art such as this is what fuels my writing.

 I invite you to travel with me through a fast-paced, awe-inspiring journey from the past’s “once upon a time” to the 20th century illustrating the human-dog bond.